epomatti/aws-cognito-app/README.md

 https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-social-idp.html

-## 2 - Create the infrastructure
+## 2 - Create the Cognito resources

 This will ramp-up a Cognito User Pool, domain and client application configured for this project.

-Create the infrastructure variables file:
+Create the Cognito variables file:

 ```sh
 touch infra/.auto.tfvars